Anthropology 001 - Introduction to Physical Anthropology » Summer 2021 » Midterm Exam 1

 What effect does natural selection have on variation within a population?

-B. It does not affect variation.
+A. It does not affect variation.

-C. It increases variation.
+C. It both increases and decreases variation.

 D. It decreases variation.